rangle/angular-training-slides/slides/src/content/unit-testing.md

 })
 ```

-Notes:
-This approach of inject actual services, or importing real modules often works, but sometimes Angular is not able to resolve all of the required dependencies.
-When we mock things, we have more control, but if mocks get too complicated, they could be harder to maintain.
+- Inject actual services or importing real modules often works…
+- …but sometimes Angular is not able to resolve all of the required dependencies
+- We have more control when we mock things…
+- …but if mocks get too complicated, they can be expensive to maintain

 ---

-## How do I test a component using ComponentFixture?
+## Testing Components Using ComponentFixture

-Here is how we obtain the instance from the fixutre.
+Here is how we obtain the instance from the fixture:

+_src/app/app.component.spec.ts_
 ```ts
 let fixture: ComponentFixture<AppComponent>;
 let comp: AppComponent;